-2.8 Developing options for a plan is an iterative process, usually involving a number of consultations with public and stakeholders.
-Consultation responses and the SA can help to identify where there may be other 'reasonable alternatives' to the options being considered for a plan.

-2.9 Regulation 12 (2) of the SEA Regulations requires that:

-"The (environmental or SA) report must identify, describe and evaluate the likely significant effects on the environment of-

-(a) implementing the plan or programme; and

-(b) reasonable alternatives, taking into account the objectives and the geographical scope of the plan or programme."

-- 2.10 It should be noted that any alternatives considered to the plan need to be "reasonable".
+- 2.8 Developing options for a plan is an iterative process, usually involving a number of consultations with public and stakeholders.
+Consultation responses and the SA can help to identify where there may be other 'reasonable alternatives' to the options being considered for a plan. - 2.9 Regulation 12 (2) of the SEA Regulations requires that: - "The (environmental or SA) report must identify, describe and evaluate the likely significant effects on the environment of- - (a) implementing the plan or programme; and - (b) reasonable alternatives, taking into account the objectives and the geographical scope of the plan or programme." - 2.10 Schedule 2 of the SEA Regulations lists the additional information that must be included in the environmental (SA) report, including: - An outline of the reasons for selecting the alternatives dealt with. - 2.11 The following section seeks to meet these requirements.
+It should be noted that any alternatives considered to the plan need to be "reasonable".
 This implies that alternatives that are 'not reasonable' do not need to be subject to appraisal.
-Examples of unreasonable alternatives could include policy options that do not meet the objectives of the plan or national policy (e.g. the National Planning Policy Framework) or site options that are unavailable or undeliverable. - 2.11 Finally, it also needs to be recognised that the SEA and SA findings are not the only factors taken into account when determining a preferred option to take forward in a plan.
+Examples of unreasonable alternatives could include policy options that do not meet the objectives of the plan or national policy (e.g. the National Planning Policy Framework) or site options that are unavailable or undeliverable. - 2.12 Finally, it also needs to be recognised that the SEA and SA findings are not the only factors taken into account when determining a preferred option to take forward in a plan.
 Indeed, there will often be an equal number of positive or negative effects identified for each option, such that it is not possible to 'rank' them based on sustainability performance in order to select a preferred option.
 Factors such as public opinion, deliverability and conformity with national policy will also be taken into account by plan-makers when selecting preferred options for their plan.